EasyBee18/EasyBee18/README.md

 ## 🧰 About Me

-- 💻 Junior Front-end Developer skilled in building responsive, user-friendly websites
+- 💻 Front-end Developer skilled in building responsive, user-friendly websites
 -  📚 Higher National Diploma in Computer Science from Kwara State Polytechnic, Ilorin
 -  🛠️ Avionics Technician with 4+ years of experience on C-130H aircraft
 - 🎓 Certified in Aircraft Maintenance (Avionics), Safety Management System, and Airworthiness